WHAT WE’RE FIGHTING FOR

 Despite common opinion that Margaret River is a wealthy community, in fact, the permanent community has a particularly low average household income.
 Public assets like the protected Gnarabup Beach that are free to use are incredibly important to this community.

-“The current proposal of the 120-room resort is only the beginning.
-Many people don’t realise that the Developer is planning to build residential and tourism villas on the lots adjacent to the resort site.
+“The proposal of the 120-room resort is only the beginning.
+Many people don’t realise that the Developer is planning to build a very dense residential and tourism villa development on the lots adjacent to the resort site.
 The resort is just the start.”

 WHY THE PROPOSAL